AD-SDL/rpl_workcell/pcr_workcell/README.md

 #### PF400 issues
 #### Sealer issues
 - If there is a connection problem because of the wrong port name.
-Run the following command to find the correct port numbers
+Run the following command to find the correct port names.
-- ``
+- `sudo dmesg | grep tty`
 #### Peeler issues
 - If there is a connection problem because of the wrong port name.
-Run the following command to find the correct port numbers
+Run the following command to find the correct port names.
-- ``
+- `sudo dmesg | grep tty`
 #### OT2 issues
 #### Sciclops issues
 #### Other issues